Chart Color Schemes

 Population

-As of November 2025, the estimated population of the Hamilton South statistical area (Lv2) is around 3,913 people.
-This figure reflects a decrease of 144 individuals since the 2021 Census, which reported a population of 4,057 people in the Hamilton South (SA2).
-The current estimate is based on AreaSearch's validation of new addresses and analysis of resident populations using the latest ERP data release by the ABS from June 2024.
-This results in a population density ratio of 3,288 persons per square kilometer for the area, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration was the primary driver of population growth during recent periods for this area.
+As of Feb 2026, the estimated population of the suburb of Hamilton South is around 3,913, a decrease of 144 people (3.5%) since the 2021 Census which reported a population of 4,057.
+This estimate is based on AreaSearch's validation of new addresses and examination of the latest ERP data release by the ABS in June 2024, showing a resident population of 3,852 plus one validated new address since the Census date.
+The population density ratio is 3,288 persons per square kilometer, placing Hamilton South in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration was the primary driver of population growth during recent periods.
+AreaSearch's projections for Hamilton South are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022, and NSW State Government SA2-level projections released in 2022 with a base year of 2021 for areas not covered by the former data.

 Frequently Asked Questions - Population